 Marie used Mother’s Day as an opportunity to promote her class on making macarons.
 She suggested that macarons would be a great gift for this special occasion and explained how easy it is to learn the notorious recipe with her class.
 Plus, she created a limited number of free enrollment links in honor of all moms.

 8. Host a contest or giveaway

 Mete offered a signed copy of his book to get more of his Instagram followers excited to enroll in his new class.
 A giveaway or contest not only gets students excited to participate, but helps with word of mouth marketing.
 Incentives can go a long way, and getting your work into more hands is never a bad idea!

 9. Countdown your milestones

-When Tom was just 5 students away from trending on Skillshare, he created a photo for his social accounts thanking his followers for their help in getting him to the 25 student milestone.
-This is a great call to action for friends and family; by simply asking them to help you out so you can trend and be discovered by more students on Skillshare, they’re more likely to lend an enrollment.
+When Tom was just 5 students away from hitting his first milestone on Skillshare, he created a photo for his social accounts thanking his followers for their help.
+This is a great call to action for friends and family; by simply asking them to help you out so you can be discovered by more students on Skillshare, they’re more likely to lend signup.